Habib-eng/legallenz/README.md

 <h2 id="api-endpoints">📋 API Endpoints</h2>

-The backend of **DocuThinker** provides several API endpoints for user authentication, document management, and AI-powered insights.
+The backend of **LegalLens** provides several API endpoints for user authentication, document management, and AI-powered insights.
 These endpoints are used by the frontend to interact with the backend server:

 | **Method** | **Endpoint**                         | **Description**                                                                                     |
 | ---------- | ------------------------------------ | --------------------------------------------------------------------------------------------------- |